 Our general/gastrointestinal surgery service also functions as a tertiary care referral center for hepatobiliary disease, pancreatic disease, and other complex cases including inflammatory bowel disease, major gastrointestinal bleeding, and cases requiring operation or re-operation upon the biliary tree.

 Our surgical specialists are leaders at the Stony Brook Bariatric and Metabolic Weight Loss Center that provides an array of treatment plans tailored to each patient’s needs, lifestyle, and goals, and also the Stony Brook Heartburn and Esophageal Center that offers multidisciplinary care and the latest surgical options, with emphasis on minimally invasive procedures.

-Our Comprehensive Hernia Center — distinguished by Stony Brook Medicine's multidisciplinary approach to patient care — offers a wide range of options to diagnose and treat most types of hernias.
+Our Center for Abdominal Core Health and Complex Hernia Repair — distinguished by Stony Brook Medicine's multidisciplinary approach to patient care — offers a wide range of options to diagnose and treat most types of hernias.